wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

      There are multiple levels of Retrievel; each with different prices and data delivery speeds.
      -Standard Retrievel- very cost effective, very slow data speeds; typically between 3-5 hours Expediated Retrieval: get the objects back in a few minutes and pay alot of money for the speed of the delivery of the data
+      Infrequent Access:
-      Infrequent Access: is both fast and cost effective.
+      -is both fast and cost effective.
 Infrequent Access costs 20% less than Standard S3 IA.
 This is due to the data not being saved and stored over multiple Availabilty Zones and only being stored in 1 Az.
+      -Same low latency and high throughput performance of S3 Standard.
+      -Designed for durability of 99.999999999% of objects across multiple AZ's -Resilient